E2517/github-package-demo/README.md

 # Project Title

-Create a npm package with GitHub
+Create a npm package with GitHub and use it in a React project

 ## Getting Started